ocrmypdf/OCRmyPDF/docs/cookbook.rst

 to use spaces, quote all of the page numbers: ``--pages '2, 3, 5, 7'``.

-OCRmyPDF will warn if your list of page numbers contains duplicates or overlap pages.
+OCRmyPDF will warn if your list of page numbers contains duplicates or overlapping pages.
 OCRmyPDF does not currently account for document page numbers, such as an introduction section of a book that uses Roman numerals.
 It simply counts the number of virtual pieces of paper since the start.
+If your list of pages is out of numerical order, OCRmyPDF will sort it for you.

 Regardless of the argument to ``--pages``, OCRmyPDF will optimize all pages/images in the file and convert it to PDF/A, unless you disable those options.
 Both of these